atolye15/checklist/checklists/symfony-release-checklist.md

 category: Back-End
 date: '2020-03-11'
 tags: ['symfony', 'release']
-description: The list of the To-do's we have complete right before the deploy our app to stage or live 🚀
+description: The list of the To-do's we have complete right before the deploy our application to stage or live 🚀
 ---

 - [ ] Check dependencies in the composer.json file